 New Palestine is a very small town located in the state of Indiana.
 With a population of 2,370 people and two constituent neighborhoods, New Palestine is the 213th largest community in Indiana.
 Much of the housing stock in New Palestine was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local New Palestine economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in New Palestine, where the median household income is $74,750.00.

 New Palestine real estate is some of the most expensive in Indiana, although New Palestine house values don't compare to the most expensive real estate in the U.S.

 The people who call New Palestine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Palestine residents report their race to be White, followed by Asian.
-Important ancestries of people in New Palestine include Irish, English, Italian, and Scottish.
+Important ancestries of people in New Palestine include German, Irish, English, Italian, and Scottish.

 The most common language spoken in New Palestine is English.
 Other important languages spoken here include Italian and Spanish.